OR WAIT null SECS

 Take a look at 7 major clinical trials to keep an eye on for the upcoming ESC Congress from August 29-September 1, 2025.

-The European Society of Cardiology will kick off its 2025 annual meeting in Madrid, Spain, on August 29, 2025.
-Championing the diverse knowledge, innovation, and expertise of the global cardiology community, the ESC Congress will feature nearly 6500 clinicians from countless countries presenting the latest advances from all corners of the field.
+The European Society of Cardiology (ESC) will kick off its 2025 annual meeting in Madrid, Spain, on August 29, 2025.
+Championing the diverse knowledge, innovation, and expertise of the global cardiology community, the ESC Congress stands as one of the premier meetings across any discipline and the largest annual meeting dedicated to cardiology care in the world, with ESC Congress 2024 drawing 32,000 health professionals from 171 countries.

 Vericiguat is a soluble guanylate cyclase stimulator, approved in several countries to treat worsening heart failure with reduced ejection fraction (HFrEF).
 The VICTORIA trial showed reduced risk of hospitalization for heart failure and reduced cardiovascular death in patients with HFrEF and a left ventricular ejection fraction with worsening heart failure.
 The VICTOR trial, a double-blind, placebo-controlled, parallel group, randomized trial, was designed to compare vericiguat against placebo in patients with HFrEF without worsening heart failure.